 Increment the Expo SDK Version

-Change anything under the ios or android keys
+Change anything under the ios, android, or notification keys

 Change your app splash